dpineda64/gatsby-theme-kana/README.md

         contentPath: 'posts', // where your md files are
         basePath: '/posts', // where this theme would be leave
         nav: [
-          // an array of [text, path] for the top navigation in the sidebar {
+          // an array of objects with [text, path] for the top navigation in the sidebar {
             text: 'Home',
             path: '/',